jmfrank63/kubo/README-HANDSHAKE.md

 Run `just demo`.

+### Where to find the code

+The rust code is under `handshake/`.
+Additionally there is code under `plugin/plugins/client` and `plugin/plugins/server`.
+The code under `plugin/plugins` is the code that is preloaded into the kubo client.
+The code under `handshake` is the code that is called by the plugin.

 ### What it does and how it works

 After the project is build you should be able to access the two kubo (go-ipfs) clients